kenmccann/self-service/docs/before/supportportal.md

 ## Ticket Severities

 !!! note "Note"
-    Note: In order to add, update or block a user in the Aqua Success Portal, you must have the tech owner (admin) role assigned to your user account.
+    In order to add, update or block a user in the Aqua Success Portal, you must have the tech owner (admin) role assigned to your user account.
 If you do not know who the tech owner is in your organization, contact Aqua's Support team.